NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 Entities are accessed using one of the following methods

 - `scope.identifier` where `identifier` is the Mobius2 language identifier of the entity in the given model scope.
-- `scope["Serial name"]` where `"Serial name"` is the Mobius2 language serial name of the entity in the given model scope.
+- `scope["Name"]` where `"Name"` is the Mobius2 language name of the entity in the given model scope.

 The `app` is itself the top scope.
 You can then scope into modules from it using e.g.